timamus/manjaro-cinnamon-mini-install-apps/README.md

 sudo update-grub
 ```

-If the RAM size changes, use the following script to delete the swapfile and its configuration for BTRFS.
+Also, use the following script to delete the swapfile and its configuration for BTRFS.

 ```bash
 SWAP_PATH=$(swapon -s | sed -n '2 p' | awk '{print $1;}') &&